On This Page

 These three parks are grouped together for the backcountry registration system and described as Desolation Sound Parks.

-BC Parks’ Discover Camping Backcountry Registration System allows you to purchase a backcountry permit before leaving home.
+The BC Parks reservations system allows you to purchase a backcountry permit before leaving home.
 Although the system does not reserve a campsite, the system provides visitors the convenience of prepaying for their trip and not having to carry cash.
 We encourage all visitors to register online so we can reduce the need to collect fees in the field.
 If the online system is not available to you then you can pay with cash at Okeover Park or Lund Harbour.
 Look for the registration information at the BC Parks kiosks.

 A Desolation Sound Parks backcountry registration is valid for overnight use in the Copeland Islands, Malaspina, Roscoe Bay, and Desolation Sound Provincial Marine Parks.

 Most kayaker and boaters launch their vessels and start their adventure from either Lund Harbour or Okeover Harbour Government Dock to access the Desolation Sound Parks.
 Many boaters will arrive by boat from Georgia Strait.

 Okeover Provincial Park is located next to the Okeover Harbour Government Dock.
 There are 21 vehicle access campsites at Okeover Provincial Park.
 Many people will camp at Okeover Park and get an early start the next day to explore the Desolation Sound Parks.
 There is a campground attendant at Okeover Park.
 Camping at Okeover is captured under a separate fee and is not on the backcountry registration system.

 Kayak Rentals and Guided Tours: There are several kayak rentals available in the Powell River and the Lund area.
 There are several guided kayak tours available.
 All guided visitors are required to pay overnight camping fees, in addition to any guiding fees.
 Please discuss with your guide outfitter prior to your trip.

 Know Before You Go